Chipotle Copycat Tomatillo-Green Chili Salsa

 • Jalapeño: I used 1/2 of a small pepper for this recipe and kept most of the seeds.
 If you don’t enjoy a lot of spice, you can use even less jalapeño and remove all of the seeds.
 If you want more spice, leave the seeds.

-• Use a wire rack on your sheet pan to help the tomatillos and tomatoes roast evenly without steaming.
+• Wire rack tip: Using a wire rack on your sheet pan helps the tomatillos and tomatoes roast evenly without steaming, but you can also place them directly on a foil-lined sheet pan if needed.

 • Garlic: Leave the skin on while roasting to prevent it from burning.
-Once cool enough to touch, remove the peel before blending.
+Once cool enough to handle, remove the peel before blending.

-• Taste and adjust before serving.
-Prefer extra tang?
-Squeeze in more lemon or lime juice.
-Adjust the salt to your liking.
+• Taste and adjust before serving: Prefer extra tang?
+Squeeze in more lemon or lime juice and adjust the salt to your liking.

 • Chill before serving: For best flavor, refrigerate the salsa for at least 1 hour to let the flavors meld.